Eli-mas/ResearchProject-RamPressure-EM-JK/README.md

 # ResearchProject-RamPressure-EM-JK
 Repository to track the development of an astrophysical research project conducted with [Jeffrey Kenney](http://www.astro.yale.edu/kenney/pages/index.html) of Yale's astronomy department.

+## My role in the project
+* **Software development**: When I started on the project, its scope was a small set of Python code implementing the basis of an asymmetry algorithm.
+I expanded it into a series of interwoven modules aimed at being more functional, extensible, efficient software; for example, I implemented a wrapper around the HDF5 Python bindings (h5py), which allows our data storage capacity to scale readily.
+Since starting, I have been the sole developer of this code base.
+* **Efficiency and scope of analysis**: the original implementation required ~20-30 minutes to analyze a set of ~50 galaxies, each of which was relatively small in size.
+I improved this drastically so that we could analyze considerably more data.
+Our current dataset, comprising ~1350 galaxies (many of which are considerably larger than those in the original sample), runs through the primary analysis in 1-2 minutes, while executing additional algorithms beyond the original implementation.
+This has been achieved primarily by employing modules from the scientific Python ecosystem (numpy, scipy, pandas, numba, h5py) as well as parallelization via Python's multiprocessing module.
+* **Analysis/Methodology**: When I first started I was tasked with completing the initial algorithm with slight adaptations.
+However, I wanted to contribute more to the project, and my role expanded to include developing new methodology.
+Dr. Kenney and I have collaborated closely to interpret results, conceive of data visualizations that would help our analysis, and generate new analytical ideas.
+* **Authorship**: I am first author on our most analytically intensive article (paper II), and co-author on others.

 ## Project aims and focus
 The purpose of the project is to develop a simple yet objective & reliable method for detecting the presence of ram pressure acting on a galaxy, and then estimating the direction of this pressure over the galaxy, given only a moment-0 map of the galaxy's gas content (HI [neutral hydrogen] for observational data, mixed for simulated data) at a particular time.
 We then seek to understand how our method performs on various galaxies for which we have data.